patkruk/Laravel-Cached-Settings/README.md

 $ php artisan cached-settings:set email.admin admin@example.com
 ```

-Or just answer two questions:
+Or simply run the command below and provide the needed info when asked:

 ```
 $ php artisan cached-settings:set
 ```

-You can always specify the environment:
+You can always specify the environment by using the "env" option:

 ```
 $ php artisan cached-settings:set email.admin admin@example.com --env=production